Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 • Detergent: Use standard liquid laundry detergent.
 Avoid powder (it can clump in the mesh).

-• Temperature: COLD WATER ONLY.
-High heat (above 30°C/86°F) can warp the EVA (Ethylene Vinyl Acetate) foam soles.
+• Temperature: COLD WATER ONLY (below 30°C/86°F).
+High heat can warp the EVA foam soles.

 • Speed: Low spin or “Delicate” cycle.